 The organization/multitasking tightrope

 Multitasking is particularly important to HR because everyone in the department collaborates to manage all facets of the employee experience.
-You can’t get bogged down in, say, dealing with one employee’s benefits package when you have to oversee the entire workforce’s participation in (or waiver of) benefit offerings during the height of annual open enrollment.
+As such, you can’t get bogged down in, say, dealing with one employee’s benefits package when you have to oversee the entire workforce’s participation in (or waiver of) benefit offerings during the height of annual open enrollment.
 Moving seamlessly back and forth between multiple responsibilities without losing track of any single task is pivotal.

 Ongoing improvement of skills and processes